ghostdogpr/caliban/vuepress/docs/docs/interop.md

   }"""

   override def run(args: List[String]): IO[ExitCode] =
-    Dispatcher[IO].use { implicit dispatcher => // required for a derivation of the schema
+    Dispatcher.parallel[IO].use { implicit dispatcher => // required for a derivation of the schema
       val api = graphQL(RootResolver(queries))

       for {